Ukraine: Russia said to be using more deadly weapons in war

 According to a statement by the Office of the Prosecutor General of Ukraine, at least 287 children died as a result of military activity, while at least 492 more have been injured.
 The statement stressed the figures were not final and said they were based on investigations by juvenile prosecutors.

-The officer said children in Ukraine’s Donetsk province, which together with Luhansk makes up the Donbas, suffered the most, with 217 reported killed or injured, compared with 132 and 116, respectively, in the Kharkiv and Kyiv regions.
+The office said children in Ukraine’s Donetsk province suffered the most, with 217 reported killed or injured, compared with 132 and 116, respectively, in the Kharkiv and Kyiv regions.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine